-Gerdau operates a total of 29 mills globally that produce a wide range of products: 13 mills in North America, 13 in Brazil and 3 in other countries.
+Gerdau operates a total of 29 mills globally that produce a wide range of products: 13 mills in North America, 13 in Brazil, and 3 in other countries.
 In addition, Gerdau also owns several downstream fabrication facilities.
-The company's Brazilian steel operations (excluding special steel) represented about 39% of its consolidated net revenue and 25% of reported EBITDA for 2023, while the North American steel segment represented 39% and roughly 51%, respectively.
-The special steel segment, with facilities in Brazil and the US, represented 17% of consolidated net revenue and 14% of EBITDA in 2023.
+The company's Brazilian steel operations (excluding special steel) represented about 39% of its consolidated net revenue and 23% of its reported EBITDA for the 12-month period ended June 2024, while the North American steel segment represented 39% and roughly 52%, respectively.
+The special steel segment, with facilities in Brazil and the US, represented 17% of its consolidated net revenue and 17% of its EBITDA as of the 12 months that ended June 2024.

 Geographic diversification generally helps offset the effect of difficult market conditions.
-In 2020, for example, Gerdau's operating performance was supported by strong construction activity in Brazil and in the US, which helped temper the decline in sales volumes for the special steel segment.
-Total sales volumes in Brazil and in the US increased 11% and 1.4%, respectively, in 2020 from the 2019 level, while volumes for the special steel segment fell 21.2%.
-In 2021, the company benefitted from favorable prices and demand across all of its segments, and credit metrics improved further.
+In 2020, for example, Gerdau's operating performance was supported by strong construction activity in Brazil and in the US, which helped temper the decline in the special steel segment sales volumes.
+In 2020, total sales volumes in Brazil and in the US increased 11% and 1.4%, respectively, from the 2019 levels, while volumes for the special steel segment fell 21.2%.
+In 2021, the company benefited from favorable prices and demand across all of its segments, and credit metrics improved further.

-Gerdau's operating performance remained strong in 2022, even if weaker than the 2021 peak levels, with operations in Brazil and the US benefiting from solid fundamentals mainly for the construction industry and healthy metal spreads.
-In 2023, the Brazilian steel industry remained strained by the high volume of steel imports, evidencing the competition imbalance especially because of the imports of steel from China, under predatory competition conditions.
-According to the Brazil Steel Institute, the steel import penetration rate in Brazil reached 25% in December, more than double the average of the last 10 years, while the import volume in 2023 was 50% higher than in 2022.
-In the US, the infrastructure bill and inflation reduction act, and more rational competition will support demand and profitability, despite weaker global growth.
-The special steel segment will continue to benefit from the recovery in automotive production, especially with the US chips act, and from investments in renewable energy.
+In 2023, the Brazilian steel industry remained strained by the high volume of steel imports, illustrating the competition imbalance especially because of the imports of steel from China.
+According to the Brazil Steel Institute, the steel import penetration rate in Brazil reached 25% in December, more than double the average for the last 10 years, while the import volume in 2023 was 50% higher than in 2022.
+Growth in steel demand in Brazil decelerated in 2022 and 2023 amid rising macroeconomic challenges, after growing about 25% in 2021.
+Competition from imports and weak demand at home will continue to strain the profitability of Brazil's steel producers, whose integrated iron ore operations will generate weaker results as prices drop.
+Lower purchasing power amid high inflation and low economic growth reduced apparent steel demand for consumer-related sectors in 2023, but demand will grow 2.5% in 2024 according to Instituto Aço Brasil, Brazil's steel institute.
+Competition from imports, especially from China, will decline following the new import tariffs imposed by the government for June 2024-June 2025.
+The new tariff will help balance the domestic supply-demand dynamics for steel, easing lingering price stress from late 2023 and early 2024.
+In the US, the Infrastructure Bill and Inflation Reduction Act, and more rational competition will support demand and profitability, despite weaker global growth.
+The special steel segment will continue to benefit from the recovery in automotive production, especially with The CHIPS Act in the US, and from investments in renewable energy.

 Steel prices will remain weaker than the high levels seen in 2021, but Gerdau will continue to benefit from rising sales volumes in its main markets, especially in the US, and a depreciated local currency in Brazil to preserve operating margin.
-The company's Moody's-adjusted consolidated EBITDA margin declined to 20.9% in 2023 from 30.6% in 2021, but remained stronger than pre-2020 levels and will remain strong in the future even with potential volatility in its key end markets.
-The company's profitability level reflects its streamlined operations after several asset sales and focus on higher value-added products and markets, as well as its significant operating leverage from the minimill production profile.
+The company's Moody's-adjusted consolidated EBITDA margin declined to 15.8% in the twelve months ended June 2024 from 30.6% in 2021, but remained stronger than the levels before 2020 and will remain strong even with potential volatility in its key end markets.
+The company's profitability level reflects its streamlined operations following several asset sales and focus on higher value-added products and markets, as well as its significant operating leverage from the minimill production profile.

-Profitability remained strong in 2023, but below 2021 levels Gross margin by region
+Profitability remained strong in most segments in 2024, but below 2021 levels Gross margin by region